dangaiden/blog/content/post/2022/vmexplore-europe-local-guide.md

 People are really friendly so, don't be shy (you can try first on Twitter) and try speaking to members from the vCommunity (if you don't know what it is just search for #vCommunity on Twitter!) for example.

 Besides, be sure to meet the vBrownbag crew (which I am part of) in the Tech talks area, so feel free to go there and say **"Hi!" :)**

+#### Events

+My friend [Fred Hofer] (https://twitter.com/Fred_vBrain) has an amazing [resource](https://www.vbrain.info/2022/09/23/vmware-explore-2022-europe-parties-and-gatherings) where you can find all sort of parties and gatherings!

+This year I am not organizing any #vFit run but **I am planning to attend** this fantastic breakfast for the community called [#vBreakfast](https://www.vbrain.info/2022/10/12/vmware-explore-2022-europe-vbreakfast-2022-edition/)

 ## Some notes